UQ for OpInf

 Developing and validating a new stochastic modeling framework for uncertainty quantification on materials produced by additive manufacturing (funded by NSF)

-Welcome to the Uncertainty Quantification Group at Duke University
+Uncertainty Quantification (UQ) Group at Duke University

 Image